sweikenb/pcntl/README.md

 Simple and easy to use process manager for PHP based on default PCNTL and POSIX functions.

+Please also have a look into the [CHANGELOG](CHANGELOG.md) for latest updates and release information .

 ## Installation

 You can install this library by [composer](https://getcomposer.org/):